 Hence Sing App looked classically: dark sidebar with a light content area.
 We also came up with an idea of moving sidebar – it is only when a user hovers the mouse over a sidebar it becomes visible; otherwise, it stays closed.

-Initial sales were average and stayed on a 50/month level during the whole year.
+Initial sales were average and stayed on a 50/month level for the whole year.
 Then Google announced an early release of Angular 2, so we decided not to miss an opportunity and to ride a wave!
 It took several months to develop an initial release since Angular ecosystem was very volatile – Google released breaking changes once in a week.
 Finally, we shipped it, and Sing App was the first admin template worldwide to support Angular 2.
-This gave us a huge boost of sales and integration requests.
+This gave us a huge boost in sales and integration requests.

 We have been contacted by many large and small business again in order to build web apps on top of Sing App.
 We participated in many cool projects like drone data analytics platform and booking management system, where Sing App served as a backbone of the application.